mdorn/okta-dev-workshop/README.md

     - Add a login redirect URI: `https://oidcdebugger.com/debug`
     - Ensure the "Authorization Code" grant type is selected.
     - Copy the Client ID and Client secret to a handy location.
+    - Click on the "Assignments" tab, then Assign > Assign to Groups > choose "Everyone"
 - Get the Authorization Server information.
     - Go to API > Authorization Servers
     - Copy the Issuer URI for your "default" authorization server to a handy location.
 It looks something like this: `https://dev-120098.okta.com/oauth2/default`